 U-38 (Kptlt.
 Heinrich Liebe), toward the end of her sixth patrol and operating out of Wilhelmshaven, stalks Convoy OB 225 as it departs the British Isles for the United States.
 Spotting a straggler - always easy prey - northwest of County Donegal, it torpedoes and sinks 2508 ton British fertilizer freighter Har Zion.
 There is only one survivor, seaman Osman Adem, and the other 35 men on board perish.
 After this, U-38 heads for her new home port of Lorient.

 U-60 (Oblt.z.S.
-Adalbert Schnee) is on her eight patrol several hundred miles off Malin Head, Northern Ireland.
+Adalbert Schnee) is on her eighth patrol several hundred miles off Malin Head, Northern Ireland.
 While not an unlucky boat, she has few kills under her belt, and that string continues.
-At around 2300, Schnee sends two torpedoes at 15,434 ton Dutch passenger liner Volendam.
+At around 2300, Schnee sends two torpedoes at 15,434-ton Dutch passenger liner Volendam.
 One of the torpedoes explodes, but the large liner survives likely due to watertight doors.
-After the crew and passengers (878 total on board) are taken off (one death), she is towed to the Clyde by the salvage tug Salvonia.
+After the crew and passengers (878 total onboard) are taken off (one death), she is towed to the Clyde by the salvage tug Salvonia.
 During repairs, the workers find the second torpedo in the hull, unexploded - a very lucky break for the liner.

 |A British motor torpedo boat goes to the assistance of HMS Express after it has had its bow blown off due by a German mine. © IWM (A 535).|

-Dutch 175 ton freighter Marne, carrying a load of ammunition and copper pipe, hits a mine and sinks off the Tyne.
+Dutch 175-ton freighter Marne, carrying a load of ammunition and copper pipe, hits a mine and sinks off the Tyne.
 The mine blows the ship to pieces and it sinks completely within three seconds with the loss of three crewmen in the hold.
-Two other men, Captain Stam and the mate, are thrown clear and survive.
+Captain Stam and the mate are thrown clear and survive.

 Royal Navy 43 ton armed yacht HMY Emelle disappears.
 This is one of those mystery sinkings about which virtually nothing is known.